Ben's Engineering Blog

 Eliminating the need for a Virtual Document Object (VDOM)

-Firstly a definition of the VDOM (from web definitions):
+Firstly, a definition of the VDOM (from my web definitions post):

 The virtual DOM is a structure akin to the DOM.
 It is slimmer and has a subset of the API of the structures defined in the DOM JS spec e.g. HTMLElement.
 VDOM is a virtual representation of the document, actual DOM references the document (e.g. .click() isn't on VDOM structures).

-VDOM implements declarative programming.
-When state changes it recreates the UI by rerunning the method with the declaration method.
-This allows programming as a map state of the rather than manually adding the imperative updates to the document at every state change.
+When the application state changes it recreates the UI by rerunning functions that generate VDOM and use a the difference between the new result with a previous result to make changes/reconcile to the actual DOM/UI.
+This is a declarative style of programming, where the UI is a map from the state to UI.
+It is often simpler than manually writing the imperative updates to the document at every state change.

 The VDOM isn't free